webex/webex-js-sdk/CONTRIBUTING.md

 Finally, open a [new Pull Request](https://github.com/webex/webex-js-sdk/compare) with your changes.
 Be sure to mention the issues this request addresses in the body of the request.
 Once your request is opened, a developer will review, comment, and, when approved, merge your changes!

+### Pull Request Checklist

+Before you open that new pull request, make sure to have completed the following checklist:

+- Code follows the style guidelines of this project
+- I have performed a self-review of my own code
+- I have commented my code, particularly in hard-to-understand areas
+- I have made corresponding changes to the documentation
+- My changes generate no new warnings
+- I have added tests that prove my fix is effective or that my feature works
+- New and existing unit tests pass locally with my changes
+- Any dependent changes have been merged and published in downstream modules

 ## Updating the Documentation

 To compile the documentation locally, make sure you have [Bundler](http://bundler.io/) or